-- Continuing to support early childhood inclusion by providing differentiated, small-group instruction to students with disabilities, as well as students who are at risk for future academic difficulties. - Increasing the number of home-school adapted learning support programs to complete the countywide roll-out for all middle school students to receive adapted learning support services in the least restrictive environment in their home school. - Expanding the use of resource room support in home schools, rather than more restrictive placements in self-contained service models to support students with disabilities. - Relocating cluster classes to support consistency of instruction and a continuum of special education services in one schoolhouse. - Continuing to monitor and evaluate best practices for the allocation of staffing.
+- Continuing to support early childhood inclusion by providing differentiated, small-group instruction to students with disabilities, as well as students who are at risk for future academic difficulties. - Increasing the number of home-school adapted learning support programs for all elementary school students to receive adapted learning support services in the least restrictive environment in their home school is a priority for this school year.
+This was accomplished for all middle schools last school year. - Expanding the use of resource room support in home schools, rather than more restrictive placements in self-contained service models to support students with disabilities. - Relocating cluster classes to support consistency of instruction and a continuum of special education services in one schoolhouse. - Continuing to monitor and evaluate best practices for the allocation of staffing. - Providing professional development and behavior intervention strategies to allow for more consistency of behavior learning support classrooms throughout all schools in Baltimore County.